AyeshaIrshad1337/SmartPick/README.md

 Dataset being used for this project are:
 Book.csv ,Rating.csv ,and User.csv
 You can access the dataset : [Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset)
+SmartPick by using collaboravtive learning